What's in a Name: Chutney or Relish?

 Originally made as a fresh table condiment in India, chutney has a long history of trade, colonisation, and transformation.

 By the time of the British Raj, cooked varieties were immensely popular.
-On returning home, chutney, curry and the exotic flavours of the East accompanied the travellers.
+On returning home, chutney, curry and the exotic flavours of the East accompanied the homeward bound travellers after their tour of duty.
 Recipes were further adapted to the English produce and the nation's milder spice and heat tolerance.
 They were enjoyed with great gusto and regional farmhouse and colonial specialities soon appeared wherever the British footprint lay.
 The traditional ones are still vogue and new combinations are evolving.

 So what's in a name?
 It’s not a calamity whether they are ‘correctly’ labelled a chutney or a relish or not, they will always remain the darling flavour bomb pots that enrich our tables.